 Development delivers products requested by industry (and policy) including Northern Rainfall Onset, Drought Monitor, Rainfall Burst, Madden Julian Oscillation, Green Date, Heat Load Index, Chill Index and Flash Drought.
 This website contains the Drought Monitor and other drought indices, a climate training course, case studies, regional climate guides, videos and the Climate Outlook (issued monthly).

-Extension, adoption and commercialisation uses Climate Mates, supported by USQ and BoM researchers, to deliver a climate service to the red meat supply chain.
+Extension, adoption and commercialisation uses Climate Mates, supported by UniSQ and BoM researchers, to deliver a climate service to the red meat supply chain.
 This is focused on building awareness, knowledge and skills, and providing the support and confidence for clients to use weather and climate information in decision making.

 Financial, environmental and social impacts are demonstrated through the collection and analysis of property data.
 The delivery of a commercial climate course with accredited trainers provides an avenue for adoption and impact beyond the life of the program.

-Contact the team at USQ
+Contact the team at UniSQ

 If you have any questions about the project or feedback on this website, please use the form below to get in touch: